 Note that some screwdrivers might say “Forval” on the handle.
 This appears to be a French-made screwdriver.
 It’s unclear if this is a post-WW2 production or if the US Govt contracted with French companies after D-Day to produce these, which would make them “wartime dated”.

 Now the specs say “or equal,” and there were other tool companies, such as Irwin, making tools during World War II.
 The IRWIN 800 seems like it would be a close equivalent.
-It is 14inches overall, the blade is 10 inches, and the blade tip seems to be close to 3/8ths (though depending on how you eye it might be 1/4th)
+It is 14inches overall, the blade is 10 inches, and the blade tip seems to be close to 3/8ths (though depending on how you eye it, it might be 1/4th)

 Additional images of the TL-106 Screwdriver can be found on Worthpoint here and here.